 CAC – Varied exhibitions plus the permanent collection and Neighbours where there’s a bit of everything.

 Picasso Museum – The most-visited museum in Andalucia including several works by Picasso that have never been seen in public before.
-Plus a temporary exhibition exploring his creations during the time he was married to his first wife, Olga.
+Plus a temporary exhibition exploring creations by contemporary Spanish artist Barceló.

-Pompidou Centre – Permanent collection with lots and lots of amazing art and installations, plus a look at Matisse and creations throughout his life.
+Pompidou Centre – Permanent collection with lots and lots of amazing art and installations, plus a look at Nicholas de Staël and creations throughout his life.

 Art museums in Malaga offer free entry on Sundays after 5pm